utzhang/Jiaxigu.github.io/_posts/2017-11-27-ternary-operator-python.md

 a = [3, 5, 10]
 {% endhighlight %}

-`if` here is a **iterator filter**.
+`if` here is an **iterator filter**.
 This is cool.
 But the problem is: what if you want to keep elements that are larger than 2, **and**, for example, multiply the other elements by 2 and make a new list?

 ## Ternary conditional operator